-- Assess how adaptive management changes have been reported by the project management. - Assess how lessons derived from the adaptive management process have been documented, shared with key partners and internalized by partners. - f.
-Delays - Assess if there were delays in project implementation and what were the reasons. - Did the delay affect the achievement of project's outcomes and/or sustainability, and if it did then in what ways and through what causal linkages? - 2.2 Contribution of Implementing and Executing Agencies: - b.
-Assess the role of UNDP and C10 Ministries (spatial planning and agriculture) and MoFTER (Ministry of Foreign trade and economic relations) against the requirements set out in the UNDP Programme and Operations Policies and Procedures4.
-Consider: - Field visits - Participation in Steering Committees - Project reviews, PIR preparation and follow-up - GEF guidance - Operational support - c.
-Consider the new UNDP requirements outlined in the UNDP Programme and Operations Policies and Procedures, especially the Project Assurance role, and ensure they are incorporated into the project's adaptive management framework. - d.
-Assess the contribution to the project from UNDP and C10 Ministries (spatial planning and agriculture) and MoFTER (Ministry of Foreign trade and economic relations) in terms of "soft" assistance (i.e. policy advice & dialogue, advocacy, and coordination). - e.
-Suggest measures to strengthen UNDP's soft assistance to the project management. - 2.3 Stakeholder participation, partnership strategy (R): - a.
-Assess whether or not and how local stakeholders participate in project management and decisionmaking.
+- Assess how adaptive management changes have been reported by the project management. - Assess how lessons derived from the adaptive management process have been documented, shared with key partners and internalized by partners.

+- Assess if there were delays in project implementation and what were the reasons. - Did the delay affect the achievement of project's outcomes and/or sustainability, and if it did then in what ways and through what causal linkages?

+2.2 Contribution of Implementing and Executing Agencies:

+- a.
+Assess the role of UNDP and RS Ministries (Ministry of Agriculture, Forestry and Water management, Ministry of Education and Culture, Ministry for Industry, Energy and Mining, Ministry for Spatial Planning, Civil engineering and Ecology) against the requirements set out in the UNDP Programme and Operations Policies and Procedures4.
+Consider: - Field visits - Participation in Steering Committees - Project reviews, PIR preparation and follow-up - GEF guidance - Operational support - b.
+Consider the new UNDP requirements outlined in the UNDP Programme and Operations Policies and Procedures, especially the Project Assurance role, and ensure they are incorporated into the project's adaptive management framework. - c.
+Assess the contribution to the project from UNDP and RS Ministries (Ministry of Agriculture, Forestry and Water management, Ministry of Education and Culture, Ministry for Industry, Energy and Mining, Ministry for Spatial Planning, Civil engineering and Ecology) in terms of "soft" assistance (i.e. policy advice & dialogue, advocacy, and coordination). - d.
+Suggest measures to strengthen UNDP's soft assistance to the project management.

+2.3 Stakeholder participation, partnership strategy (R):

+- a.
+Assess whether or not and how local stakeholders participate in project management and decision-making.
 Include an analysis of the strengths and weaknesses of the approach adopted by the project and suggestions for improvement if necessary. - b.
 Does the project consult and make use of the skills, experience and knowledge of the appropriate government entities, NGOs, community groups, private sector, local governments and academic institutions in the implementation and evaluation of project activities? - c.
 Consider the dissemination of project information to partners and stakeholders and if necessary suggest more appropriate mechanisms. - d.
 Identify opportunities for stronger partnerships.